Gurobi/gurobi-machinelearning/docs/source/user/start.rst

 .. note::

-  The package has been tested with and is supported for Python 3.9 and Python 3.10.
+  The package is tested with and is supported for Python 3.9, 3.10, 3.11 and 3.12.
+  It is also tested and supported with Gurobi 10, 11 and 12.
+Note however, that some newer features of Gurobi from later versions are used and some models may perform significantly worse with the older versions.

   The following table lists the version of the relevant packages that are tested and supported in the current version (|version|).